Welcome to today's edition of the Rush 24-7 podcast.

 It turns out it's not that.

-This is just so we understand what the New York Post is saying here, the Sanitation Department, the department that is supposed to remove the snow in the case of a snowfall in New York, deliberately sabotage the snow removal.
+This is just so we understand what the New York Post is saying here, the sanitation department, the department that is supposed to remove the snow in the case of a snowfall in New York, deliberately sabotaged the snow removal.

 This is your government public sector union at work here, folks.

-They deliberately sabotage the snow removal to protest budget cuts and emotions in the department.
+They deliberately sabotage the snow removal to protest budget cuts and demotions in the department.

-You know, there's no better time to to hold a uh a protest uh than when you have a big snowfall.
+You know, there's no better time to hold a protest than when you have a big snowfall.

 I mentioned this story yesterday.

-The baby's mother is a twenty-two-year-old college senior, now recovering at hospital.
+The baby's mother is a 22-year-old college senior now recovering at hospital.

-Her newborn baby was pronounced dead ten hours after the first 911 call from what uh the New York Daily News describes as the bloody vestibule on Brooklyn Avenue in Crown Heights.
+Her newborn baby was pronounced dead 10 hours after the first 911 call from what the New York Daily News describes as the bloody vestibule on Brooklyn Avenue in Crown Heights.

 No one could get to her because Crown Heights was not plowed.

-And we now learn that this was not because of meteorological devastation, but because a diseased depraved, corrupt, decadent public sector union decided to use the snowfall to protest uh an attempted rollback at its disgusting, bloated, unaffordable, kleptocrat uh privileges.
+And we now learn that this was not because of meteorological devastation, but because a diseased, depraved, corrupt, decadent public sector union decided to use the snowfall to protest an attempted rollback at its disgusting, bloated, unaffordable, kleptocrat privileges.

-She also uh woke up having trouble breathing, called 911, uh, but first responders couldn't get through because the sanitation department to protest that it's some of its perks and privileges were having to be rolled back because in case they hadn't noticed, there's been a little ity bitsy bit of an economic downturn the last couple of years.
+She also woke up, having trouble breathing, called 911, but first responders couldn't get through because the sanitation department to protest that some of its perks and privileges were having to be rolled back because, in case they hadn't noticed, there's been a little itsy-bitsy bit of an economic downturn the last couple of years.

-The sanitation department decided to use this snowfall uh as an opportunity to demonstrate its political muscle.
+The sanitation department decided to use this snowfall as an opportunity to demonstrate its political muscle.

-So they demonstrated their political muscle, and this newborn baby is dead in uh Brooklyn, uh, and Yvonne Freeman, 75 is dead.
+So they demonstrated their political muscle, and this newborn baby is dead in Brooklyn.

-This is a fascinating lesson, not just in the incompetence of big government, uh, but in what happens when bloated depraved public sector unions grow so big uh that not even the minimal civic decencies can be expected of them anymore.
+This is a fascinating lesson, not just in the incompetence of big government, but in what happens when bloated, depraved public sector unions grow so big that not even the minimal civic decencies can be expected of them anymore.

-Uh we'll talk about that uh in the hours ahead.
+We'll talk about that in the hours ahead.

-But we'll be looking back at some of the event of this year too.
+But we'll be looking back at some of the events of this year too.

-Uh but we'll look back at 2010 and ahead to 2011, and uh, if you have some solutions for these structural problems, by the way, so it's not all doom and gloom as we wring out the old, but we also ring in the new with some optimistic perky can-do solutions, because that's the American way before we got seized up by the New York City Sanitation Department.
+And if you have some solutions for these structural problems, by the way, so it's not all doom and gloom as we ring out the old, but we also ring in the new with some optimistic, perky can-do solutions, because that's the American way before we got seized up by the New York City Sanitation Department.

 If you've got some can-do solutions, we'll get to those two.

-The year began with the amazing election of Scott Brown in Massachusetts, which was uh uh uh just on the anniversary of uh uh of uh on the on the eve of Barack Obama's first uh anniversary in office uh and and and it ended with this uh so-called lame duck session in which uh Senator Brown uh went from being the uh the hero of the uh the the Massachusetts uh election,
+The year began with the amazing election of Scott Brown in Massachusetts, which was just on the anniversary of the eve of Barack Obama's first anniversary in office.

-uh the man who snaffled away Ted Kennedy's seat from the Democratic Party into a guy who morphed by the end of the year into the usual sort of reach across the aisle type and had uh passed a bunch of this stuff with the uh w with the help of various other moderate Republicans to to uh to to to lard up the lame duck session and make it what the president called the most productive uh lame duck session in history.
+the man who snaffled away Ted Kennedy's seat from the Democratic Party, into a guy who morphed by the end of the year into the usual sort of reach across the aisle type and had passed a bunch of this stuff with the help of various other moderate Republicans to lard up the lame duck session and make it what the president called the most productive lame duck session in history.

-And it's an interesting lesson that in uh in in the gray morning after the uh electoral hopes of the night before.
+And it's an interesting lesson that in the gray morning after the electoral hopes of the night before.

-Uh what I loved about the Scott Brown election, by the way, was the uh President Obama's speech.
+What I loved about the Scott Brown election, by the way, was the President Obama's speech.

-Remember, he flew in, uh I think it was the day before the election, uh, to uh to to to boost up Martha Coakley's campaign.
+Do you remember he flew in, I think it was the day before the election, to boost up Martha Coakley's campaign.

-Uh and uh so Barack Obama flies in and he's mocking, he's standing there next to John Kerry giving a speech to a private school in Massachusetts filled mainly with out-of-state students, because by that point nobody in Massachusetts wanted to see Barack Obama.
+He's standing there next to John Kerry giving a speech to a private school in Massachusetts filled mainly with out-of-state students because by that point nobody in Massachusetts wanted to see Barack Obama.

-And he's going, uh, you know, forget the pickup truck, uh forget forget the ads.
+And he's going, you know, forget the pickup truck.

 Everybody can run ads, says President Obama.